shahmilav/jaguar/README.md

 ## Dependencies

-The project requires the lastest version of [Apache Maven](https://maven.apache.org/) and [Java](https://adoptopenjdk.net/releases.html).
+The project requires the latest version of [Apache Maven](https://maven.apache.org/) and [Java](https://adoptopenjdk.net/releases.html).
 Furthermore, to contribute, make sure you have [geckodriver](https://github.com/mozilla/geckodriver) and [Firefox](https://www.mozilla.org/en-US/firefox/new/) installed as Selenium runs on Firefox.